Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 Among those restrictions, one (shared by self-separated models) is that a missing indicator cannot be influenced by both $M$ and $Y$.
 Earlier that was because the missingness of these variables is self-separated.
 Here this is to allow one or both variables to serve as SVs.

-Other restrictions to be noted concern the connection between $\Rm$ and $\Ry$.
+Other restrictions to be noted concern the connection between $R_M$ and $R_Y$.
 Importantly, models Z1, Z2, Z3 all require that connection to not exist.
-In addition, even though Z4 and Z5 have $\Rm$ and $\Ry$ causally connected, they do not allow these two variables to share unobserved causes (because such unobserved causes would turn one of these two variables into a collider, breaking a required conditional independence).
-As mentioned in Section~\ref{ssec:discussion-separated}, this can be unrealistic in applications.
+In addition, even though Z4 and Z5 have $R_M$ and $R_Y$ causally connected, they do not allow these two variables to share unobserved causes (because such unobserved causes would turn one of these two variables into a collider, breaking a required conditional independence).
+As mentioned in section~\ref{ssec:discussion-separated}, this can be unrealistic in applications.

-In brief, the models just discussed and the self-separated models from Section~\ref{sec:separated} represent trade-offs where allowing certain features requires disallowing others.
+In brief, the models just discussed and the self-separated models from section~\ref{sec:separated} represent trade-offs where allowing certain features requires disallowing others.
 It would be ideal if we could do away with some of those trade-offs.
 That may be possible if we have additional information from elsewhere, e.g., in the form of SVs that are not $M,Y$.
-This is our focus next.
+This will be our focus in sections \ref{ssec:shadow-theory2} to \ref{ssec:shadow-missing}.